-Personal Case Study -Very Long Baseline Array (VLBA)
+Personal Case Study - Very Long Baseline Array (VLBA)

+- Location

+- North Liberty, Iowa

+- Story

-- North Liberty, Iowa - Story - 1 of 10 radio telescopes in VLBA spread over 5,351 miles from Hawaii to Virgin Islands overseen by National Radio Astronomy Observatory - When used together provide same angular resolution as telescope 5,351 miles in diameter
+- 1 of 10 radio telescopes in VLBA spread over 5,351 miles from Hawaii to Virgin Islands overseen by National Radio Astronomy Observatory

+- When used together provide same angular resolution as telescope 5,351 miles in diameter

-Astrobiology Analog Case Study -Journey Back In Time
+Astrobiology Analog Case Study - Journey Back In Time

+- Location

-Grand Canyon National Park
+- Grand Canyon National Park

+- Story

-- As you hike down Bright Angel Trail, each step down carries you ~ 20,000 years into the past - The rocks at the bottom of the Grand Canyon are 1.7 billion years old - ...a journey to the center of the Earth..
+- The rocks at the bottom of the Grand Canyon are 1.7 billion years old - ...a journey to the center of the Earth..

-- N = The number of communicative civilizations - R\ = The rate of formation of suitable stars (stars such as our Sun) - fp = The fraction of those stars with planets.
+- N = The number of communicative civilizations - R = The rate of formation of suitable stars (stars such as our Sun) - fp = The fraction of those stars with planets.
 (Current evidence indicates that planetary systems may be common for stars like the Sun.) - ne = The number of Earth-like worlds per planetary system - fl = The fraction of those Earth-like planets where life actually develops - fi = The fraction of life sites where intelligence develops - fc = The fraction of communicative planets (those on which electromagnetic communications technology develops) - L = The "lifetime" of communicating civilizations